miguel-negrao/ImmLib/README.md

 The easy way:

 With SuperCollider v3.7alpha1 or newer the library can simply be installed by running the following one liner.
-If you have any of libraries mentioned below installed please uninstall them first, since for ImmLib specific versions are required.
+If you have any of the libraries mentioned below installed please uninstall them first, since for ImmLib, specific versions are required.

 ```
 Quarks.install("https://github.com/miguel-negrao/ImmLib.git","v0.1.3")
 ```
 The hard way:

-The following libraries should be downloaded/cloned from github (or as quarks, see below):
+The following libraries should be downloaded/cloned from github:

 * wslib - tag 'immlib-v0.1.0' [github](https://github.com/miguel-negrao/wslib)
 * FP Lib - tag 'v0.2.0' [github](https://github.com/miguel-negrao/FPLib).